unswdb/NovaGraph-v2/src/features/visualizer/algorithms/implementations/README.md

 ### 3. Define the Algorithm

 Inside the file, define the algorithm based on the `GraphAlgorithm<TData>` interface located in `implementations/types.ts`.
-Below is the definition of the interface:

 Example implementation: